ianjoshi/regex-energy/README.md

 python corpus_generator.py
 ```

-Then, after making sure you followed all the steps described above, you should put your computer in "Zen Mode", which is described by the following steps:
+Then, after making sure you followed all the steps described above, you should run your IDE as an **Administrator** and put your computer in "Zen Mode", which is described by the following steps:

 ```md
 1. Close all unnecessary applications.